dmccuk/Ansible_windows_custom_facts/README.md

 In this video I want to show you, as a Linux admin, how to get facts from a windows wserver.

 To set the scene, you're a ```Linux admin``` who works with Ansible.
-You already collect facts, including custom facts from Linux servers, but you've been asked to extent this to a small number of Windows servers.
-Apart from the usual facts collected by the setup module, we also need to know the versions of installed software so we can get a picture of our estate.
-You don't know how to write powershell but you know it can't be that hard...
+You already collect facts, including custom facts from Linux servers, but you've been asked to extend this to a small number of Windows servers.
+Apart from the usual facts collected by the setup module, we also need to know the versions of installed software so we can get a picture across our estate.
+You maybe don't know how to write powershell but you know it can't be that hard...

 This is what I'm going to show you today: